HTC, above and beyond any other manufacturer, has done more than its fair share of popularising Android.

-HTC 10 is a return to form for HTC, with a serious, bold, design that harks back to the M7, but fuses in the modern looks of the One A9.
+HTC 10 was a return to form for HTC, with a serious, bold, design that harks back to the M7, but fuses in the modern looks of the One A9.
 It drops the One and M branding, for something of a reboot.

 There's a 5.2-inch Quad HD display, Qualcomm Snapdragon 820 chipset with 4GB RAM and 3000mAh battery.
 There's a 12-megapixel rear camera with optical image stabilisation, which the front 5MP camera also offers.
-BoomSound has evolved to BoomSound Hi-Fi, with Hi-Res support across the handset.
+BoomSound evolved to BoomSound Hi-Fi, with Hi-Res support across the handset.

 Importantly, the HTC 10 made the departure from old HTC Sense, with a new lighter version that was closer to the Android foundation that it sits on.
 The aim was optimisation, efficiency and reducing bloat.
 It was well received by reviewers, but standing in the face of fierce competition, lost out to Samsung innovation and cheaper rivals like OnePlus.

 HTC's big story in 2017 was moving from metal to glass, with Liquid Surface delivering some of the most striking colours we've ever seen on a handset.
 What the company also did was confuse customers, announcing the reasonable U11 early in 2017, then the U11+ so late in the year, that it was 2018 before it made it to market.